Spring til hovednavigation Spring til søgning Spring til hovedindhold

 Kort præsentation

-The Almstrup group is mainly located at the Department of Growth and Reproduction, at Copenhagen University Hospital - Rigshospitalet but is also affiliated with the Department of Cellular and Molecular Medicine, at University of Copenhagen.
-Our research focus on studies that connect genetic and epigenetic variation to reproductive endpoints, testicular gene expression and functional studies of sperm cells.
+The Almstrup group is mainly located at the Department of Growth and Reproduction, at Copenhagen University Hospital – Rigshospitalet, but is also affiliated with the Department of Cellular and Molecular Medicine, at the University of Copenhagen.
+Our research focuses on studies that connect genetic and epigenetic variation to reproductive endpoints, testicular gene expression and functional studies of sperm cells.

 Primære forskningsområder